Local Well-Posedness of a Modified NSCH-Oldroyd System: PINN-Based Numerical Computation: A Priori Estimates

 Here, we can expand the terms with integration by part as

-for $1 \leq i, j \leq d$, based on the \eqref{bdry}. \\ Above, we employed Lemma \ref{lem_neg_sobolev} the interpolation inequality and its constant $C_d$ for bound of $H^{-1/2}(\partial \Omega)$-norm.
+for $1 \leq i, j \leq d$. \\ Above, we employed Lemma \ref{lem_neg_sobolev} the interpolation inequality and its constant $C_d$ for bound of $H^{-1/2}(\partial \Omega)$-norm.
 Also we used \eqref{H-1norm_Del} and Gagliardo-Nirenberg inequality (find text to refer) to bound the $H^{-1}(\Omega)$-norm. \\ For the 2nd term in the right hand side of \eqref{kalpha_1}, from the bound of the $\nu$,

 Also for the 1st term in the right hand side of \eqref{kalpha_1},

 for $1 \leq i, j \leq d$.
 We used \eqref{gradphi_H1} and \eqref{DelF_H1}. \\ For another term in the \eqref{Del_F_test}, using \eqref{H-1norm_Del} yields